Everything you need to know about Olympic triathlon nutrition

 3. Clif bar (~40 g carbs), sports drink (~36 g carbs)

+You need to fuel during any distance triathlon to have energy for the entire race!
 The bike course (or in transition to the bike course) is the first time triathletes fuel during their race.
 It is a critical fueling period, as the bike is the longest portion of the race (average 1 hour 20 minutes), and all nutrition must be carried aboard the bike.
 No aid stations exist on the course.

 In addition, drink 12-24 ounces of fluid per hour (~half to one water bottle per hour) to compensate for sweat losses and regulate body temperature.
-In addition to carbs and fluid, it’s important to consume sodium to replace the amount lost in sweat.

-Triathletes are encouraged to consume 400-800 mg of sodium per hour, depending on individual sweat rates and race climate.
+Lastly, triathletes need about 300-600 mg of sodium per hour, depending on individual sweat rates and race climate.
 Hotter temperatures cause more sweating and require more sodium consumption.

 1. 24 oz of Gatorade Endurance = 44 g carbohydrates & 720 mg sodium